-Our response to question 1.5 further defines our ongoing partnership with mana whenua, including Te Arawa Lakes Trust.
+Our response to question 1.5 further defines our on-going partnership with mana whenua include Te Arawa Lakes Trust.

-We continue to work closely with our developer community (refer to our response to question 4.2).
-We have included our Minutes and Agenda from the first Developers Forum as evidence.
+We continue to work closely with our developer community, refer to our response to question 4.2.
+We have included our Minutes and Agenda from the first Developers Forum and further letters of support as evidence.

 Our all-of-government approach to the Homes and Thriving Community Portfolio demonstrates our commitment to align all parties to ensure we achieve the best outcomes for the people of Rotorua.

+Bay of Plenty Regional Council Regional Transport Committee has also provided a letter of support for the proposal.

-Supporting Material Reference [insert name of attachment and cross reference to relevant part below] Appendix 42 - Agenda &amp; Minutes - Developers Forum - 7 December 2021 Appendix 23 - MOU - RLC &amp; BOPRC - Working Together on Urban Development - 23 March 2021 Appendix 47 - Letter of Support BOPRC Transport 4.4 Confidence in the ability of all parties to Response at EOI Stage deliver the Eligible Infrastructure Project(s) and housing development as proposed. (a) Describe the capability of the Applicant to deliver the Eligible Infrastructure Project(s) and/or housing development proposed.
-RLC has significant experience successfully delivering infrastructure projects across the District.
-Waka Kotahi has successfully managed and upgraded the major roading (State Highways) within the District to date.
-We have a number of experienced and capable developers working in the district including Classic Builders, Watchman Capital, Three Dukes Development, R&B Property Development and Construction and Holmes Group. (b) Provide prior examples for each of the relevant parties in delivering infrastructure and/or housing developments within an accelerated timeframe.
-Update at RFP Stage Updates in respect of question (a): Infracore (RLC Council Controlled Organisation) is a social enterprise that delivers core infrastructure for RLC (parks, two waters and roading plus other operational and maintenance services).
+Reference [insert name of attachment and cross reference to relevant part below]

+Appendix 42 - Agenda & Minutes - Developers Forum - 7 December 2021 Appendix 23 - MOU - RLC & BOPRC - Working Together on Urban Development - 23 March 2021

+Appendix 47 - Letter of Support BOPRC Transport

+4.4 Confidence in the ability of all parties to deliver the Eligible Infrastructure Project(s) and housing development as proposed.

+Response at EOI Stage

+- (a) Describe the capability of the Applicant to deliver the Eligible Infrastructure Project(s) and/or housing development proposed. - RLC has successfully managed the infrastructure requirements of the district to date. - (b) Provide prior examples for each of the relevant parties in delivering infrastructure and/or housing developments within an accelerated timeframe.

+Updates in respect of question (a):

+Infracore (RLC Council Controlled Organisation) is a social enterprise that delivers core infrastructure for RLC (parks, two waters and roading plus other operational and maintenance services).
 As a social enterprise, Infracore is focussed on broader outcomes than making a profit for RLC.
-Infracore is focussed on delivering positive outcomes for both RLC and Te Arawa including actively supporting local youth and adult return to employment initiatives and other social good and well-being initiatives in order to further contribute towards the well-being of Rotorua.
+Infracore is focussed on delivering positive outcomes for both RLC and T Arawa including actively supporting local youth and adult return to employment initiatives and other social good and well-being initiatives in order to further contribute towards the well-being of Rotorua.

 Infracore and RLC is in discussion with Te Arawa entities on the future ownership model of Infracore with the idea to grow the capability and capacity and enable Infracore to tender for a number of the large construction contracts within this proposal.
 This represents an opportunity to create high skill jobs and career opportunities for local people.
 If successful, there will be more than housing outcomes achieved with this proposal.
 Jobs will be created for locals, particularly local Maori and the funding will stay in our community, where it is most needed.
-This will support improving a number of key wellbeing indicators including our unemployment rate, our youth NEETS (Not in education, employment or training) rate and financial wellbeing which all sit well below national averages.
+This will support improving a number of key wellbeing indicators including our unemployment rate, our youth NEETS rate and financial wellbeing which all sit well below national averages.